-An overview of the qualifications and brief career histories of each Director is included on page 89 of the Annual Report.
+An overview of the qualifications and brief career histories of each Director is included on pages 75 and 76 of the Annual Report.

-5.6 BOARD SKILLS MATRIX
+5.6 Board skills matrix

-The Board believes it currently possesses the skills, types of experience and diversity characteristics that enable it to work effectively with management to optimise shareholder value.
+The Board considers that it currently possesses the skills, competency, types of experience and diversity characteristics that enable it to work effectively with management to optimise shareholder value.
 The table below sets out the key skills the Directors believe are required, and the extent to which they are currently represented on the Board: